 Summary: This project will provide westbound operational improvements (approximately 1.7 miles) by adding a fourth general purpose lane along westbound SR-91 from the northbound SR-57 to the westbound SR-91 connector, extending the southbound SR-57 to westbound SR-91 connector auxiliary lane through the State College Boulevard interchange, tying into the existing westbound SR-91 auxiliary lane west of State College Boulevard, and reconfiguring the westbound SR-91 to SR-57 connector to provide dedicated exits to SR-57.
 With the proposed improvements, the existing La Palma Avenue overcrossing bridge will be replaced with a new bridge.
 The design of this project was initiated on November 30, 2020.
-This quarter, the design team submitted the 65 percent roadway design package to Caltrans for review and continued utility coordination.
+This quarter, the design team submitted the last of three 95 percent structures design and the 95 percent roadway design packages to Caltrans for review.